awsdocs/aws-iot-sitewise-user-guide/doc_source/metrics.md

 # Aggregating data from properties and other assets \(metrics\)<a name="metrics"></a>

-Metrics are mathematical expressions that use aggregate functions to process all input data points and output a single data point per specified time interval\.
+Metrics are mathematical expressions that use aggregation functions to process all input data points and output a single data point per specified time interval\.
 For example, a metric can calculate the average hourly temperature from a temperature data stream\.

 Metrics can input data from associated assets' metrics, so you can calculate statistics that provide insight to your operation or a subset of your operation\.
 For example, a metric can calculate the average hourly temperature across all wind turbines in a wind farm\.
 For more information about how to define associations between assets, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.

+Metrics can also input data from other properties without aggregating data over each time interval\.
+If you specify an [attribute](attributes.md) in a formula, AWS IoT SiteWise uses the [latest](formula-expressions.md#latest-definition) value for that attribute when it computes the formula\.
+If you specify a metric in a formula, AWS IoT SiteWise uses the [last](formula-expressions.md#last-definition) value for the time interval over which it computes the formula\.
+This means you can define metrics like `OEE = Availability * Quality * Performance`, where `Availability`, `Quality`, and `Performance` are all other metrics on the same asset model\.

 AWS IoT SiteWise also automatically computes a set of basic aggregation metrics for all asset properties\.
 To reduce computation costs, you can use these aggregates instead of defining custom metrics for basic computations\.
 For more information, see [Querying asset property aggregates](query-industrial-data.md#aggregates)\.